mui/material-ui/docs/src/pages/components/stack/stack.md

 {{"demo": "pages/components/stack/ResponsiveStack.js", "bg": true}}

+## Wrap

+By default, `Stack` does not wrap children automatically, but you can set `wrap` prop, so when stack items overflow the container they should wrap.

+{{"demo": "pages/components/stack/WrapStack.js", "bg": true}}

 ## Interactive

 Below is an interactive demo that lets you explore the visual results of the different settings: